-Note that the requirement to fill out field 2.74 in correction_CORR reports but not in new_NEWT reports has caused problems for reporting systems which have been built to expect fields in correction_CORR reports to be the same as fields in the corresponding new_NEWT reports.
+Note that the requirement to fill out field 2.74 in CORR reports but not in NEWT reports has caused problems for reporting systems which have been built to expect fields in CORR reports to be the same as fields in the corresponding NEWT reports.
 In the case of field 2.74, this is not required.

 In addition, if a NEWT report is being corrected by one of the parties, the CORR report that it sends to make the correction will over-write field 2.74 of its NEWT report.
 As field 2.74 of the other party's NEWT report will not have been filled in (as it is not required for NEWT reports), there will now be a mismatch between the two NEWT reports in respect of field 2.74.
-It is recommended that, if party corrects a NEWT report, it inform its counterparty, who should correct their NEWT report (even though their report is not incorrect) by sending a CORR report with field 2.74 filled in.
+It is recommended that, if party corrects a NEWT report, it informs its counterparty, who should correct their NEWT report (even though their report is not incorrect) by sending a CORR report with field 2.74 filled in.

-When field 2.74 is used in a collateral update COLU or correction CORR report for a portfolio of repos that will be transacted in the future --- in other words, for true pre-payment of collateral --- it is recommended that this field should be the latest of the values date of the future repos.
-On the other hand, when field 2.74 is used in a collateral update COLU or correction CORR report for a portfolio of repos that have already been transacted and to which new repos may be added, it is recommended that this field should be the same as the Event Date of the report, regardless of the actual value dates.
+When field 2.74 is used in a COLU or CORR report for a portfolio of repos that will be transacted in the future --- in other words, for true pre-payment of collateral --- it is recommended that this field should be the latest of the values date of the future repos.
+On the other hand, when field 2.74 is used in a COLU or CORR report for a portfolio of repos that have already been transacted and to which new repos may be added, it is recommended that this field should be the value date of the most recently-transacted repo in the portfolio.

 Recommendation 1: When field 2.74 is used in a collateral update or correction report for a portfolio of repos that will be transacted in the future, this field should be the latest of the values date of the future repos.
-Otherwise, field 2.74 should be the same as the Event Date of the report.
+Otherwise, field 2.74 should be the value date of the most recently-transacted repo included in the same portfolio.